maren-ha/NORBIS_workshop_differentiable_programming/README.md

 ![](pictures/differentiable_programming_overview.jpg)

 The success of deep learning in recent years has been fuelled by large volumes of data, such as massive image datasets, that have made purely data-driven modelling by neural networks feasible.
 However, in many biomedical applications only a much smaller number of observations is available, such that modelling is typically based on the assumption of a more restricted, explicit underlying data-generating model, e.g., a regression model or a system of differential equations.
-This lacks the flexibility and expressiveness of deep learning models but facilitates explainable knowledge-driven modelling in small data settings.
+This lacks the flexibility and expressiveness of deep learning models but facilitates explainable knowledge-driven modelling in with smaller sample sizes.

-Instead of viewing these modelling paradigms as opposing approaches to data analysis, the recently proposed concept of *differentiable programming* allows for combining their respective advantages and thus addressing complex modelling challenges, in particular for biomedical small data problems.
-Specifically, differentiable programming facilitates designing models that comprise several potentially distinct building blocks, e.g., neural networks and differential equations, and jointly optimise all model components.
-This is done by implementing a joint model loss function and using automatic differentiation to get parameter estimates for all model components for gradient-based optimisation.
+Instead of viewing these modelling paradigms as opposing approaches to data analysis, the concept of *differentiable programming* allows for combining their respective advantages and thus addressing complex modelling challenges, in particular for biomedical small data problems.
+The core idea is to combine potentially distinct building blocks, e.g., neural networks and differential equations, into one joint model, and optimise all the components together, to get "the best of both worlds".
+Specifically, this is done by implementing a joint loss function and using automatic differentiation to get parameter estimates for all model components for gradient-based optimisation of the joint loss function.

 ### What to expect in this workshop

-In this workshop, participants will get familiar with differentiable programming in theory and practice and will get hands-on experience on an exemplary biomedical small data problem tackled by differentiable programming.
-In the first part of the workshop, the participants will gain a deeper understanding of the core ideas and inner workings of differentiable programming through demo code examples to see the technique "in action", group reading and discussions.
-The second part of the workshop will focus on hands-on coding examples provided in Colab or Jupyter notebooks.
+You will get familiar with differentiable programming in theory and practice and will get hands-on experience on an exemplary biomedical small data problem, where we will optimise a model that combines deep learning and dynamic modelling components by differentiable programming.
+In the first part of the workshop, you will gain a deeper understanding of the core ideas and inner workings of differentiable programming through demo code examples to see the technique "in action", group reading and discussions.
+The second part of the workshop will focus on hands-on coding examples in the [Julia](https://julialang.org) programming language, provided in Colab or Jupyter notebooks.
 Specifically, we will re-implement a [more complex model](https://github.com/maren-ha/DeepDynamicModelingWithJust2TimePoints) that integrates neural networks and differential equations to infer individual patients' disease trajectories in a small data scenario.
 The model is based on [our paper](https://doi.org/10.1002/bimj.202000366) and my [MSc thesis](https://github.com/maren-ha/MSc-Thesis).

 ## Workshop schedule